thelosmos/cissp-notes/docs/Domain 1 - Security and Risk Management.md

 - User cannot deny (repudiate) having performed a transaction.
 - Combines and relies on authentication and integrity
 - Authenticates the identity of a user who performs a transaction **Example:** Proving you signed a contract to buy a car (authenticating your identity as the purchaser) is not useful if the car dealer can change the price from $20k to $40k (violate the integrity of the contract).
+#### Least Privilege and Need to Know
+Users should be granted the minimum amount of access (authorization) required for job duty.
+Need to know is **more** granular.
+The user <u>must</u> need to know that specific piece of information before accessing it.
+#### Subjects and Objects
+- **subject** - active entity on a data system.
+Most examples invole people accessing data files, but computer programs can be subjects as well.
+A dll or script that updates database files with new information is also a subject.
+- **object** - passive data within the system.
+Can range from documents on physical paper to database tables to text file. <u>They are passive and do not manipulate other objects.</U>
+#### Defense in Depth
+- Also called layered defense; applies multiple safeguards/controls to reduce risk and protect an asset.
+Any single control may fail, but by deploying multiple controls, you improve the confidentiality, integrity, and availability of your data.

 ## 1.3 Evaluate and apply security governance principles